zoonoo/azure-docs.ko-kr/articles/virtual-machines/extensions/diagnostics-linux.md

 # If you have your own customized public settings, you can inline those rather than using the template above: $publicSettings = '{"ladCfg":  { ... },}'

 # Generate a SAS token for the agent to use to authenticate with the storage account
-$sasToken = New-AzStorageAccountSASToken -Service Blob,Table -ResourceType Service,Container,Object -Permission "racwdlup" -Context (Get-AzStorageAccount -ResourceGroupName $storageAccountResourceGroup -AccountName $storageAccountName).Context
+$sasToken = New-AzStorageAccountSASToken -Service Blob,Table -ResourceType Service,Container,Object -Permission "racwdlup" -Context (Get-AzStorageAccount -ResourceGroupName $storageAccountResourceGroup -AccountName $storageAccountName).Context -ExpiryTime $([System.DateTime]::Now.AddYears(10))

 # Build the protected settings (storage account SAS token)
 $protectedSettings="{'storageAccountName': '$storageAccountName', 'storageAccountSasToken': '$sasToken'}"